-Active-duty service members receive medical and dental care at no charge.
+Active-duty service members receive medical and dental care.
 In addition, spouses and dependent children of active-duty service members may enroll in military health care (a small enrollment fee and annual deductible may apply).
 TRICARE, the Military’s health care plan, covers dependents of service members up to age 26.

 30 Days Paid Vacation

 Active-duty service members receive 30 days of paid vacation each year, compared to the standard 14 days that entry-level civilians typically receive.
 While there are some limitations to when vacation time can be used, service members generally receive their requested time off after giving adequate advance notice to their supervisor.

 Life insurance can help protect a family’s financial stability.
 Active-duty service members (And Army National Guard Members) may select up to $400,000 in Service Group Life Insurance (SGLI) at a cost of only $29 a month, which is automatically deducted from each paycheck.

 Service members can retire far earlier compared to most civilian jobs.
 After qualifying service years, they have two options from the Uniformed Services Blended Retirement System (BRS):